 Jacqui’s friend and colleague, Emma Bailes said:

-“We were overwhelmed by people’s support and generosity towards Penny Brohn at both events.
+“We were overwhelmed by people’s support and generosity towards Penny Brohn UK at both events.

 The 2016 ball raised £18,065.
 Whilst colleague Jan McLure, has taken up running and is doing 10 races – over 120 miles – within about six months.
 Her efforts will include seven half marathons, a 15-mile, nine-mile and 10km races between March-October.

 She has beaten the Warwick, Shakespeare (Stratford), Worcester, Compton Verney and Kenilworth half marathons, Banbury 15 Miles, Arden 9-mile Road Race and Two Castles 10km.

 The Stratford Athletic Club member raised over £2,200 for us.

 “Younger colleagues challenged me to do The Wolf Run with them about a year ago.

 I trained hard so I didn’t embarrass myself.
 I came third out of our group and thought, I have this level of fitness, why not keep going and do something worthwhile to honour Jacqui?

 It’s extremely tough, but strangely enjoyable and I’m motivated by the fact it’s for Jacqui and Penny Brohn UK, a charity close to all of our hearts.”

 Penny Brohn UK relies on donations, so without caring people and companies like JLR we couldn’t continue to support people with cancer, before, during and after treatment.